dig-eg-gaz/analysis/19-analysis-Smith/index.md

 ### What does the visualization show?

 In the data visualization, you can notice that an overall trend is shown as the months go by.
 At the start of the graph, it begins at a high in the Spring months, then decreases down into the colder months then goes back up as Spring season happens again in the following year.
-From this, we can pick apart some significant meaning as the data somewhat matches up with the data shown in the Heat of the sun research.
+From this, we can pick apart some significant meaning as the data somewhat matches up with the data shown in the heat of the sun research.

 ### Context